Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 5 Energy Efficient Home Architects A

-energy efficient home architectse-mail energy efficient home architectsAs of 7/18/2008, based on DOE recommendations, Rand Soellner home architects are specifying and detailing a new breed of thicker fiberglass insulation with an R-49 rating according to the manufacturer.
-The result is a more energy efficient home design from energy efficient home architects.
+energy efficient home architectsAs of 7/18/2008, based on DOE recommendations, HOME ARCHITECTS ® are specifying and detailing a new breed of thicker fiberglass insulation with an R-49 rating according to the manufacturer.
+The result is a more energy efficient house design from energy efficient home architects.
 The thickness is 15”.
 As you can see by the tape measure on the sample furnished to us by the manufacturer, the actual “lofted” thickness (after sitting only for about a minute) is about 16”.
 We provided the other photo (Rand actually took these shots; they are not from marketing sources from the manufacturer) of the new super-thick batt in a normal-sized rocking chair so that people can understand how truly huge this new product is.
 It comes in a single thickness, which means the labor is about the same as installing the normal R-38 roof insulation (presently 12” thick fiberglass).
-So, for a few pennies more invested into the material cost and with the same labor cost, you get more bang for your energy buck and a more energy efficient home design from energy efficient home architects.
+So, for a few pennies more invested into the material cost and with the same labor cost, you get more bang for your energy buck and a more energy efficient design.

-energy efficient home architectsThe above is our new standard “baseline” roof insulation, in association with a taller heel height on our “EnRG-Trus” TM, in which we design a roof truss profile to accommodate the thicker insulation.
-The impact on the cost of the truss package is minimal.
-During these challenging economic times, coupled with the public’s increased awareness of environmentalism (“going green”, etc.), we find a unique situation in which clients want higher and better levels of insulation for less money.
+During these challenging economic times, coupled with the public’s increased awareness of environmentalism (“going green”, etc.), the company finds a unique situation in which clients want higher and better levels of insulation for less money.
 Sounds contradictory, doesn’t it?
 How can you get more for less?
-We have devoted considerable thought, research and development on this subject.
-We believe we have an answer, or possibly several answers to satisfy these apparently conflicting desires.
+The firm has devoted considerable thought, research and development into this subject.
+The firms believes they have an answer, or possibly several answers to satisfy these apparently conflicting desires.

 Energy efficient home architects strategies, in sequence are:

-2nd, we use the thicker fiberglass R-49, 15” thick insulation batts, which will not work over the tops of the exterior walls unless you use the approach we have specially designed in Step 1. above.
+2nd, use the thicker fiberglass R-49, 15” thick insulation batts, which will not work over the tops of the exterior walls unless you use the approach we have specially designed in Step 1. above.

-Energy Efficient Home Architects Invent Home Value Engineering Approach
+Invent Value Engineering Approach

 1. Reduce the cost of the roof structure down to nearly tract-housing levels using conventional framing systems that reduce both material and labor costs, particularly on-site labor carpentry costs within the Division 6 categories (per Construction Specification Institute system).
-This is home value engineering.

 4. Increase the homeowner’s control of the attic ventilation through the use of end-gable wall motorized dampers and exhaust vent fans, coupled to thermostats and switches, so that when a significant winter storm hits, the attic venting can be dampened, thereby decreasing the outside air movement through the attic during these special circumstances, thereby decreasing attic infiltration, which is one of the most significant drawbacks to using fiberglass.
 This is similar to using curtains over windows to help you control solar heat transfer into your home during summer.